YanWittmann/hsma-bachelorarbeit/research/initial.md

 Questions to look into:

-- Origin Question: How can we find out what vulnerabilities our software (which uses other software) has?
 - How does the law surrounding software supply chain security handle SBOM / software lists?
 - There are X many projects, but only Y many maintainers on average
     - extremely hard to make EVERYONE comply with including information about their software unless forced